Amesbury educates pupils to 13+ because our experience tells us that all things being equal it is the best age of transfer for a pupil.

 Years 3 & 4

-In these year groups pupils have a Form Teacher who is responsible for teaching a significant portion of the curriculum to their class.
-Most of the academic teaching takes place in the large Form Rooms.
-Nevertheless, even at this age, there is specialist teaching in French, Art, Drama, Music, ICT, PE & Games.
+In these year groups pupils have a Form Teacher who is responsible for teaching some of the core subjects (Maths, English, Science).
+There is specialist teaching in Humanities, French, Art, Drama, Music, Computing, PE & Games.
 The Form Teacher is the main point of contact between home and school.
-Two parallel classes in Year 3 (aged 7-8) and in Year 4 (aged 8-9), with 38 pupils in each year group are taught by experienced classroom teachers supported by classroom assistants.

 For Years 3 & 4 the school day starts at 8.15am and finishes at 4.00pm.
 Sport fixtures for Years 3 & 4 take place on a Thursday afternoon.